 16. Verna Lemon

 The Verna Lemons favor the Eureka Lemons and are acidic.
 These lemons have few seeds and very thick skins.
 They contain a lot of juice within them.
-The tree bears fruit two times per year and maybe at times produce three harvests, but it can be rare.
+The tree bears fruit two times per year and maybe, at times produces three harvests, but it can be rare.
 There is no information as to where this lemon came from, but if one was to guess, it would probably be from Spain.

 More obscure kinds of lemons